2xic-speedrun/latios/readme.md

 # Latios
 Nice, and simple Tweet aggregator.

-I love twitter, but the timeline is a mess.
+I love twitter, but the timeline is a mess (especially in the official app).

-I just want to read good tweets, not bad tweets.
+Latios is an attempt to solve this by having a model learn your tweet preference, and ranking them higher based on your tweet feedback.

 ## How to use
 0. `pip3 install -r requirments.txt` and add twitter tokens to `.env`